phattea/PhatTea/recipe_original_lemonade.md

- This recipe includes products which are property of Kraft Foods Inc, and therefore this recipe not intended for retail sale.
+ This recipe includes products which are property of Kraft Foods Inc, and therefore products made with this recipe not intended for retail sale.

 **Ingredients:** (makes one gallon)